 Summary

-How to connect to your Sage 50 Accounts data through Microsoft Excel via ODBC.
+How to connect to your 32-bit Sage 50 Accounts data through Microsoft Excel via ODBC.

 Description

-Connecting your Sage data to Microsoft Excel via the ODBC driver and a MS Query in Excel, gives you a powerful tool to investigation or summarise your data in a pivot table.
+Connecting your Sage data via the ODBC driver gives you a powerful tool to investigate or summarise your data in Excel.

-Use this guide to set up your first connection and refresh your connections, if required.
-Let's take a look at how to do this.
+The steps below help you set up your first connection and refresh your connections, if required.

 Resolution